kapoorlakshya/screen-recorder/README.md

     @resolution="2560x1440">
 ```

-If your test fails or you do not want the record for any reason,
+If your test passes or you do not want the record for any reason,
 simply call `@recorder.discard` or `@recorder.delete` to delete
 the video file.

 ## Advanced Options

-You can provide additional parameters to *ffmpeg* using the `advanced`
+You can provide additional parameters to FFmpeg using the `advanced`
 parameter.
-These parameters are prefixed with `-` and included
+The keys in the Hash are prefixed with `-` and paired with the
-in the final command.
+values in the final command.

 ```ruby
   advanced = { framerate: 30,